-If your dog bed smells so bad, the odor is usually coming from a mix of body oils, saliva, moisture, trapped fur, bacteria, and fabric buildup.
-A dog bed absorbs far more than most owners realize, especially when it is used every day.
+That funky smell coming from your dog’s bed?
+It’s usually a cocktail of body oils, saliva, moisture, trapped fur, bacteria, and plain old fabric buildup.
+A bed soaks up way more than most of us realize — especially when it’s used every single day.

 Upgrade your dog’s sleep setup with cleaner, easier-care bed options